Versatile audio-visual learning for emotion recognition: Experimental Results

 \subsection{Ablation Analysis of the VAVL Framework}

-Table \ref{tab:ablation} presents the results of an ablation analysis of the VAVL model on the MSP-IMPROV and CREMA-D databases, comparing the performance of the full model with its ablated versions.
+Table \ref{tab:ablation} presents the results of an ablation analysis of the VAVL model on the MSP-IMPROV and CREMA-D corpora, comparing the performance of the full model with its ablated versions.
+In these experiments, we focus on the on the MSP-IMPROV and CREMA-D corpora, since with these corpora we were able to use our entire framework from raw inputs to emotion predictions, which was not possible with CMU-MOSEI since raw datapoints are not provided.
 Three ablated models are considered: Ablation 1 (Ablt.
 1) removes the residual connections over the shared layers, Ablation 2 (Ablt.
 2) removes the reconstruction step from the framework, and Ablation 3 (Ablt.
 3) removes the audio-visual prediction layer, using the average of the unimodal predictions as the audio-visual prediction.

 In the MSP-IMPROV dataset, the full VAVL model outperforms all the ablated versions in terms of arousal, valence, and dominance for the audio-visual and visual modalities.
 In the acoustic modality, VAVL shows the best performance for arousal and valence.
 However, Ablation 2 and 3 slightly surpass the VAVL results for dominance.
 These results indicate that the residual connections, reconstruction step, and audio-visual prediction layer all contribute to the strong performance of the VAVL model.